 Q: If the personal information is not enough to be able to reach the subject (e.g. just their name but no contact details) what are the obligations?

-A: When personal data is collected from other sources (i.e. not collected directly from the individual by you), there are certain exceptions to your obligation to provide privacy information which may apply, for example, if providing the information is impossible or involves a disproportionate effort.
+A: When personal data is collected from other sources (i.e. not collected directly from the individual by you), there are certain exceptions to your obligation to provide privacy information that may apply, for example, if providing the information is impossible or involves a disproportionate effort.
 If you intend to rely on one of these exceptions you must carry out a Data Protection Impact Assessment.

 Q: If collecting data on behalf of another organization, who has GDPR requirements?